loureiro85/loadsmart-challenge/README.md

 Learning DBT was in by backlog study list.
 I`m glad it came to my sprint.
 DBT enables shifting from the ETL to ELT paradigm, due to DBT and Redshift cloud connection.
 DBT tests helped me to identify and fix non unique keys in the city_state column of US cities.
+DBT lineage functionality helped to refactor models as it indicated dependencies among them.

 Also, I'm a huge fan of YAML files as they bridge the gap between humans and computers.
 It was pleasant to notice how easily tests and documentation are created in DBT with YAML files.

-Thank you for this opportunity,
+Thank you for this opportunity.
+I'm looking forward to the next step,
 Gui